 The Owl has periodically been seen with bird-like appendages in place of his feet that are capable of grasping and holding objects as large as a full-grown man.
 It has never been addressed if these are mutations caused by the serum, surgical modifications, or mechanical affectations.

 The unpredictability of these physical fluctuations makes them very difficult to gauge, but their seeming stabilization suggests that they can be managed over time.
 There could also be a sort of complex transitional process that the Owl is steadily overcoming.
 If, hypothetically, the serum were responsible for all of these alterations then perhaps the damaging side effects were part of the transformative cycle and would have ultimately corrected themselves.

 Earth 295: Age of Apocalypse

-In the Age of Apocalypse reality, Owl was a member of the Marauders (Human terrorists enhanced by Apocalypse), along with teammates Arcade, Kingpin, and Red (aka Norman Osborn).
-The four villains were sent by Apocalypse to destroy the land of Wakanda.
-Though they were able to murder Black Panther and destroy much of the land, Owl's life was cut short by Hawkeye, who blew him up with an explosive missile.
+In the Age of Apocalypse timeline, the Owl was a member of the Marauders (Human terrorists enhanced by Apocalypse), along with teammates Arcade, the Kingpin, and Red (aka Norman Osborn).
+The four villains were sent by Apocalypse to destroy Wakanda.
+The Marauders were able to murder the Black Panther and destroy much of the country, but the Owl's life was cut short by Hawkeye, who killed him with an explosive missile.